retinens/going-live/README.md

 - [ ] Try visiting `www` domain, should redirect to `non-www`
 - [ ] Try out visiting `http`, should redirect to `https`
 - [ ] Verify that indexing is not prohibited with `x-robots-tag: none` by checking `curl -I https://url | grep 'x-robots-tag'`.
 Allow robots in `.env`
-- [ ] Check dns propagation with https://www.whatsmydns.net/
-- [ ] Verify Tag Manager / Analytics have been correctly set up
+- [ ] Verify Tag Manager / Analytics have been correctly set up, and set in tarteaucitron

 ### Google Search Console
 - [ ] Submit all www/non-www http/https variations